davetang/onemanarmy/README.md

 a hurry and it will probably make less sense later compared to when you wrote it.

+Sometimes the hardest part to doing something is simply getting started.
+Here's a tip I learned from [Marilyn vos Savant](https://en.wikipedia.org/wiki/Marilyn_vos_Savant) a long time ago: simply make a promise to yourself that you will work on that dreaded task for 5 minutes.
+More often than not, you will find yourself working for more than 5 minutes.
+And even if you stop after 5 minutes, you won't feel bad and you got 5 minutes of work done after all, which is better than nothing.

 ## Linux administration

 * [Linux networking](https://github.com/davetang/learning_linux/blob/main/networking.md)